spectrocloud/librarium/packages/docs/content/04-clusters.md

 Scaling a cluster up or down involves changing the size of node pools.
 The following steps need to be performed to scale up/down a VMware cluster:

-* Access the ‘nodes’ view for the cluster
+* Access the ‘Nodes’ view of the cluster
 * For the desired node pool change the size directly from the nodes panel or by editing node pool settings.
-* After the node pool configuration is updated, the scale up/down operation is initiated in a few minutes.
+* After the node pool configuration is updated, the scale-up/down operation is initiated in a few minutes.
-* Provisioning status is updated with ongoing progress of the scale operation.
+* Provisioning status is updated with the ongoing progress of the scale operation.

 <InfoBox>
 The master node pool may be scaled from 1 to 3 or 3 to 5 nodes.
 Scale down operation is not supported for master nodes.